PAGEANT - "Education is the future"

 Pageant Gambia Trip February 2018 - Blog Posts

-A Pageant team is making its regular February visit to The Gambia.
+A Pageant team made its regular February visit to The Gambia.
 Pippa, Kathy and Andrew flew out on 1 February.
-They will be joined later by Nick Taylor, who will be using all thefunds he has been raising for the past year or so.
-Andrew will try to keep us up to date with their news with posts on the .
-As usual, I will be collecting these posts on this page so you can see them all in one place.
-Nick will report back after his trip, and we will also put his news on the Pageant website.
+They were joined later by Nick Taylor, who has been funding projects with thedonations he has been collecting for the past year or so.
+Andrew and then Pippa kept us up to date with regular posts on the .
+I have collected these posts as they were published onto this page so you can see them all in one place.
+Pippa added extra text and photos after her return, and for clarity these are added as extra sections after the appropriate post.
+Nick has promised to report back after his trip, and we will then put his news on the Pageant website.

 Back in The Gambia